 - To hold indoor recess games- only this crate needed to come out during indoor recess

-- Station activities that were not being used
+- Station activities that were not being used (Read about how to organize station materials here.)

 - To hold all of my P.D. books that I didn’t use frequently enough to be out on a bookshelf